eljenzalthegreat/SAEZ_Experiment_2/README.md

+ECE2112 - EXPERIMENT 2

+INTRODUCTION TO PYTHON PROGRAMMING

+I. Intended Learning Outcomes:
+1. To identify the codes and functions incorporated in the Numpy library
+2. To be able to apply and use the different codes and functions in creating a Python program using a Numpy library

+II.
+Instructions:
+Write a Python script/code in the Jupyter Notebook to do the given problems.
+You may submit your Jupyter notebook in the dedicated submission bin

 A. Normalization of a Random Array

 This script generates a random 5x5 array of floating-point numbers between 0 and 1.
 It then normalizes the array by subtracting the mean and dividing by the standard deviation.
 The normalized array is saved to a file and both the original and normalized arrays are printed.